MrAbnox/MrAbnox/README.md

 # 🎮 Game Development
 I have been studying game development for the past 5 years.
 I started by doing My Bachelor in Games Programming and Design in London.
 Now I am in my last semester of my Games Master.
 I am also working for Lightbrick Studio, where I help developing games using Unity, helping with both Game/Level Design and programming.

+I am currently working on personal side projects that might be released.

+# 🕹️ Game Jams

+I am a Game-Jam enthusiast, and try to participate in a few throughout the year!

+Here's my [**itch.io page**](https://pedrorainha.itch.io/)) for my games.